 These breathtaking creations will truly bring you into the world of a 19th-century Irish person and are a great way to connect with the history of this city.
 Just down by Custom House Quay in Dublin, it’s a very easy stop on a walk around town!

 The oldest pub in the area, the Temple Bar has a long history and bustling nightlife, but you need a local to help you discover all its sides.
-Luckily, you can book a tour with a guide who will reveal all the little-known sides of this iconic local spot.
+Luckily, you can book one of the Temple Bar tours with a guide who will reveal all the little-known sides of this iconic local spot.

 You’ll learn all about the long-standing and impressive creative arts scene that revolves around The Temple Bar — as well as enjoy a drink (included with tour) in the most popular place in town!